 - payment of the excess emissions penalty do not release the operator from the obligation to surrender an amount of allowances equal to those excess emissions when surrendering allowances in relation to the following calendar year.

-As regards to Registry, the new ETS would in principle be implemented and operated through the Union Registry.
+As regards the Registry, the new ETS would in principle be implemented and operated through the EU ETS Registry.

 Monitoring, reporting and verification (MRV)